atomist-skills/yamllint-skill/README.md

    To restrict the organizations or specific repositories on which the skill will run, you can explicitly choose organization(s) and repositories.

-# How to lint your Markdown files
+# How to lint your Yaml files

-1. **Set up the skill by providing an MarkdownLint configuration**
+1. **Set up the skill by providing an yamllint configuration**

 1. **Commit and push your code changes**

 1. **Enjoy automatic linting and fixes!**

-To create feature requests or bug reports, create an [issue in the repository for this skill](https://github.com/atomist-skills/markdownlint-skill/issues).
+To create feature requests or bug reports, create an [issue in the repository for this skill](https://github.com/atomist-skills/yamllint-skill/issues).
-See the [code](https://github.com/atomist-skills/markdownlint-skill) for the skill.
+See the [code](https://github.com/atomist-skills/yamllint-skill) for the skill.

 <!---atomist-skill-readme:end--->